 - Applet run notifications (mobile only)

-To troubleshoot your Applet further, there are some useful tips in this article as well.
+Your Activity feed will only display the most recent 100 items, and they cannot be removed from the timeline.
+To troubleshoot your Applet, there are some useful tips in this article as well.

 Your Applet ran as expected!
 If you expand this item, you’ll see more details about what exactly IFTTT was up to on your behalf.
 Note: If your Applet has multiple actions, you’ll see this item even if only one of those actions successfully ran.